-Every foreign bank account you open as an American abroad means you are connected to the FATCA law.
-This law allows the US Department of Treasury to access your bank account to ensure no illegal activity is going on.
-Then if you have over $10,000 total from all of your foreign bank accounts at any one time during the year, you’ll need to fill out an FBAR.
+Every foreign bank account you open as an American abroad means you have a connection to the FATCA law.
+Otherwise known as the Foreign Account Tax Compliance Act.
+This law allows the US Department of Treasury to access your bank account to ensure no illegal activity.
+If you have over $10,000 total from all of your foreign bank accounts at any one time during the year, you’ll also need to fill out an FBAR.

 Your Foreign Bank Account and FATCA

 FATCA stands for the Foreign Account Tax Compliance Act.
 This federal law requires foreign financial institutions, like banks, to report back the data of US account holders, while also requiring US citizens to disclose this information themselves.
 It’s a means to prevent illegal money laundering abroad.